thoughtbot/superglue/docs/traversal-guide.md

-# Traversals
+# Template querying

-Breezy's thunks work hand-in-hand with PropsTemplate to query your JSON template for nodes.
+Breezy's thunks work hand-in-hand with [PropsTemplate] to query your JSON template for nodes.
 This guide helps you understand how the tools work with each other.